 - Loose grub screws on stepper motor drive pulleys, causing lost steps and jumps during cuts.

 10 Years experience in a Electro-mechanical Engineering capacity both Offshore oil and gas and On-land manufacturing.
 Qualified to BEng Hons in Mechanical Engineering, majoring in Electro-mechanical control systems.
 Extensive experience in component level design and the fault level diagnosis of components.
 Using a methodical and analytical approach to problems ensuing a long term solution first time around.

-We are based in the Northwest, a great central location with excellent motorway links to all of the UK, also serving Europe for larger clients.
+We are based in the Northwest, a great central location with excellent motorway links to all of the UK, we also serve Europe for larger clients.
 We offer a 24 hour call out ensuring minimal machine downtime.
-If you prefer, you can bring your machine to our workshop or attend one of our training sessions.
+If you prefer you can bring your machine to our workshop or attend one of our training sessions.

 We would love to hear from you and see how we can help